-Tooling aside for the moment, there's still the question of notation, and specifically UML.
+Tooling aside, there's still the question of notation, and specifically UML.
 UML provides a standard set of abstractions with which to think about and describe a software system, along with a standard set of boxes and lines (the notation) to represent those abstractions.
 Anecdotal evidence suggests that UML usage is on the decline, with notational complexity and a lack of UML knowledge commonly being cited by teams that no longer use it.
-The other problem with UML is that it doesn't really support a good way to draw high-level software architecture diagrams.
-UML does, however, provide a great way to describe component implementation details using class, sequence/collaboration/communication and state diagrams.

 No more endless hours spent messing with drawing tools, manually drawing boxes and lines.
 You create a software architecture model using code, Structurizr visualises it for you.

 The software architecture model is created using code, so it can be easily versioned alongside your production code.

 Static diagrams are hard to change and work with once they start to get large.
 Having the software architecture model as code puts you in control.

 Integration with your build process means your software architecture model can be continuously kept up-to-date, especially if you extract parts of the model from your codebase.